tkarapan/academic-kickstart/content/publication/medea-2018-we/index.md

 +++
 title = "How do we decide what to do?
-Resting-state connectivity patterns and components of self-generated thought linked to the development of more concrete personal goals" date = 2018-01-01 authors = ["Barbara Medea", "Theodoros Karapanagiotidis", "Mahiko Konishi", "Cristina Ottaviani", "Daniel Margulies", "Andrea Bernasconi", "Neda Bernasconi", "Boris C Bernhardt", "Elizabeth Jefferies", "Jonathan Smallwood"] publication_types = ["2"] abstract = "" featured = false
+Resting-state connectivity patterns and components of self-generated thought linked to the development of more concrete personal goals" date = 2018-01-01 authors = ["Barbara Medea", "**Theodoros Karapanagiotidis**", "Mahiko Konishi", "Cristina Ottaviani", "Daniel Margulies", "Andrea Bernasconi", "Neda Bernasconi", "Boris C Bernhardt", "Elizabeth Jefferies", "Jonathan Smallwood"] publication_types = ["2"] abstract = "" featured = false